Chemical database: Substructure

+Chemists can search databases using parts of structures, parts of their IUPAC names as well as based on constraints on properties.
+Chemical databases are different from other general purpose databases in their support for substructure search, a method to retrieve chemicals matching a pattern of atoms and bonds which a user specifies.
+This kind of search is achieved by looking for subgraph isomorphism (sometimes also called a monomorphism) and is a widely studied application of graph theory.

+Query structures may contain bonding patterns such as "single/aromatic" or "any" to provide flexibility.
+Similarly, the vertices which in an actual compound would be a specific atom may be replaced with an atom list in the query.
+Cis–trans isomerism at double bonds is catered for by giving a choice of retrieving only the E form, the Z form, or both.

 Conformation

 Search by matching 3D conformation of molecules or by specifying spatial constraints is another feature that is particularly of use in drug design.
 Searches of this kind can be computationally very expensive.
 Many approximate methods have been proposed, for instance BCUTS, special function representations, moments of inertia, ray-tracing histograms, maximum distance histograms, shape multipoles to name a few.